pbs/pycaption/README.rst

 py-caption
 ==========

-We have customized  pbs/pycaption for our need
+We have customized https://github.com/pbs/pycaption for our need.